Thonburi Khlongs and Temples

 Wat Nimannoradi, Bang Kae Market and Stroll on the Khlongs

-The temple Nimannoradi former name was Wat Bang Kae, built during the Rattanaokin period.
-After years of deterioration it was renovated at the end of the 19th century by a rich couple and renamed after the wife’s name.
+The temple Nimannoradi former name was Wat Bang Kae, built during the Rattanakosin period.
+After years of deterioration, it was renovated at the end of the 19th century by a rich couple and renamed after the wife’s name.
 The pagoda was built in 1974.
 Small temple, clean, colorful and nice Buddha statues, many young couples coming here to make wishes.
 I had lunch in what was once (more than 20 years ago) a popular floating market opposite the temple.
 Old traditional wooden house, still well maintained today.
-Some old style shops and a Thai traditional clinic that treat any illness, paralysis, diabetes, bones problems, sprain, and more, of course massage.
-Restaurants with tables set up along the Khlong, soups, and choice of dishes, rice with chicken, pork, fried rice, I took a rice with pork leg (khao kha moo) 30 baht, and a Thai iced coffee (koffee yen) 20 baht.
+Some old-style shops and a Thai traditional clinic that treat any illness, paralysis, diabetes, bones problems, sprain, and more, of course, massage.
+Restaurants with tables set up along the Khlong, soups, and choice of dishes, rice with chicken, pork, fried rice, I had rice with pork leg (Khao Kha Moo) 30 baht, and a Thai iced coffee (Koffee yen) 20 baht.
 An elderly lady from whom I bought some Thai sweets and had a chat told me that a project for a floating market near the temple was in progress and should be launched in 2020.
 I will be following up on this one.